The tuna sculpture made from coconut shell was conceived and executed by artisan Pham Hong Bao - Photo: MINH CHIEN

 Mr. Bao and 5 artisans have been working on this work for the past 3 months, to celebrate the event of Phu Yen and Dak Lak provinces "coming together as one".

-"On the base shaped like a wave holding a fish, there is a motif of Nghinh Phong tower representing Eastern Dak Lak and a communal house representing Western Dak Lak, in addition to gongs, cymbals, and wine jars.
+"On the base shaped like a wave lifting a fish, there is a motif of Nghinh Phong tower representing Eastern Dak Lak and a communal house representing Western Dak Lak, in addition to gongs, cymbals, and wine jars.
 I want to create a unique local handicraft to commemorate the merger of the two provinces," Mr. Bao confided.

 Artisan Pham Hong Bao is completing the final decoration steps for the product - Photo: MINH CHIEN